fletcher/SimplenoteSync/README.txt

     remote notes to the local folder, effectively performing a backup.

 KNOWN ISSUES
-    * No protection against overwriting files that have the same title

     * No merging when both local and remote file are changed between syncs

-    * the code is really ugly
+    * the code is still somewhat ugly

     * it's probably not very efficient and might really bog down with large numbers of notes

-    * renaming notes or text files causes it to be treated as a new note
+    * renaming notes or text files causes it to be treated as a new note - probably not all bad, but not sure what else to do

-    * No two notes can share the same title (in this event, only one will be downloaded locally)
+    * No two notes can share the same title (in this event, only one will be downloaded locally, the others will trigger a warning at each sync)

 SEE ALSO
     Designed for use with Simplenote for iPhone: